sahithi-chilakamarri/springbootdemo/README.md

 # springbootdemo
+In this branch

-4. Generate API documentation using Swagger 2
+Used swagger2 to generate API documentation